-- Unless otherwise specified in the rules, or in the conditions for the competitions, elimination means that the competitor and the horse in question may not continue in the current competition.
-Elimination may also be retroactive. - The competitor has the right to jump one single obstacle after retiring or after being eliminated, providing that obstacle is part of the course of the current competition.
+- 1. Unless otherwise specified in the rules, or in the conditions for the competitions, elimination means that the competitor and the horse in question may not continue in the current competition.
+Elimination may also be retroactive. - 2.
+The competitor has the right to jump one single obstacle after retiring or after being eliminated, providing that obstacle is part of the course of the current competition.
 (This however does not apply to elimination resulting from a fall.) - 3.
-The following paragraphs lay down the reasons for which competitors are eliminated in all jumping competitions; elimination must be applied by the Ground Jury in the following cases: - 3.1. jumping or attempting to jump an obstacle in the arena before the start of the round except for the practice obstacle(s) authorised by the Ground Jury (Article 202). - 3.2. starting before the signal is given and jumping the first obstacle of the course (Article 202 and 203). - 3.3. taking more than 45 seconds to jump the first obstacle after the time of the round has started, except all cases relating to circumstances beyond the influence of the competitor (Article 203). - 3.4. a horse resisting for 45 consecutive seconds during the round (Articles 223). - 3.5. taking more than 45 seconds to jump the next obstacle, or to jump the last obstacle and cross the finishing line. - 3.6. jumping the first obstacle while omitting to cross the starting line between the flags in the correct direction (Article 220). - 3.7. omitting a compulsory turning point or not precisely following the track indicated by a continuous line on the course plan. - 3.8. attempting to or jumping an obstacle which does not form part of the course during the round (Article 220). - 3.9. omitting to jump an obstacle of the course (Article 220) or after a runout or a refusal, failing to attempt to jump again the obstacle where the fault was committed. - 3.10. jumping an obstacle in the wrong order (Article 220). - 3.11. jumping an obstacle in wrong direction (Article 220).
+The following paragraphs lay down the reasons for which competitors are eliminated in all jumping competitions; elimination must be applied by the Ground Jury in the following cases: - 3.1. jumping or attempting to jump an obstacle in the arena before the start of the round except for the practice obstacle(s) authorised by the Ground Jury (Article 202.3). - 3.2. starting before the signal is given and jumping the first obstacle of the course (Article 203.1.2). - 3.3. taking more than 45 seconds to jump the first obstacle after the time of the round has started, except all cases relating to circumstances beyond the influence of the competitor (Article 203.1.1.2). - 3.4. a horse resisting for 45 consecutive seconds during the round (Article 223.2). - 3.5. taking more than 45 seconds to jump the next obstacle, or to jump the last obstacle and cross the finishing line. - 3.6. jumping the first obstacle while omitting to cross the starting line between the flags in the correct direction (Article 220.1.1.2). - 3.7. omitting a compulsory turning point or not precisely following the track indicated by a continuous line on the course plan. - 3.8. attempting to or jumping an obstacle which does not form part of the course during the round (Article 220.1.1.5). - 3.9. omitting to jump an obstacle of the course (Article 220.1.1.5) or after a run- out or a refusal, failing to attempt to jump again the obstacle where the fault was committed. - 3.10. jumping an obstacle in the wrong order (Article 220.1.1.4). - 3.11. jumping an obstacle in the wrong direction (Article 220.1.1.4).